Visitors can help FD prosper

 Additionally, each year The Messenger publishes a Webster County Visitors Guide.
-The most recent edition is included in today’s paper.
+The most recent edition was distributed in this newspaper a week ago.
 Copies are widely available throughout the community.

 Each of us can help in that important work, however, by taking every opportunity in conversations with friends, family members, business associates and others to help sell this town and county as places well worth a visit.